Is a behavior chart effective in modifying children’s undesirable behavior?

 4. Model Respect

 Parenting is hard.
-Behavior chart and chore chart do feel like a much needed help in our long list of parenting duties.
+A daily behavior chart or chore chart does feel like a much-needed help in our long list of parenting duties.
 But taking shortcuts will only shortchange our children.
-Learning the right values is invaluable.
+Learning the right values is invaluable to meeting our behavior goals.

 - 1.Kazdin AE, Bootzin RR.
 The token economy: an evaluative review1.
 J Appl Behav Anal.
 1972:343-372. doi:10.1901/jaba.1972.5-343